MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ### Updated security baseline for Windows 365 Cloud PC<!-- 26504698 -->

 We're working on an update to the Intune security baseline for **Windows 365 Cloud PC**.
-The new baseline version will use the unified settings platform seen in the Settings Catalog, which features an improved user interface and reporting experience, consistency and accuracy improvements with setting tattooing, and the new ability to support assignment filters for profiles.
+The new baseline version uses the unified settings platform seen in the Settings Catalog, which features an improved user interface and reporting experience, consistency and accuracy improvements with setting tattooing, and the new ability to support assignment filters for profiles.

 Use of [Intune security baselines](../protect/security-baselines.md) can help you maintain best-practice configurations for your Windows devices and can help you rapidly deploy configurations to your Windows devices that meet the security recommendations of the applicable security teams at Microsoft.